ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Add security considerations for freshness
 - Change/clarify the input to digest algorithm for detached claims sets
 - Removed EAN-13 references and IANA registration
+- Add section on Claim Trustworthiness to Security Considerations

 --- contributor